ThiriSandar-hash/ICT105-MoonLight-MVP./README.md

 ## Next Step
 In lab 2, our team will create the initial UI wireframe, conduct basic user research, and begin developing the prototype struture.
 ## Initial Problem Area
-Many people have difficulty managing their daily expenses and often spend more than their budget.
+Many university students have difficulty managing their daily expenses and often spend more than their budget.
 Existing methods are inconvenient or difficult to maintain consistently.
 ## Target Users
- Students who want to manage their expenses.
+ University students who want to manage their expenses.
  Young professionals who need to track spending and savings.
  Anyone looking for a simple budgeting solution.
 ## Selected IT Venture Direction